wookey-project/ewok-kernel/doc/perms_internals.rst

    * 0b11 : both accesses

-The permission register is based on each application permission declaration in the configuration of Tataouine.
+The permission register is based on each application permission declaration in the configuration of the Tataouine SDK.
 The register is created by Tataouine in include/generated/app_layout.h (for C code) and in include/generated/Ada/app_layout.ads (for Ada code).

-The permission register is generated as a static const array of bits denoted 0b110010011100...0001110000 in a dedicated ressource permission table in include/generated/gen_perms.h by tools/apps/permissions.pl script.
+The permission register is generated as a static const array of bits denoted 0b110010011100...0001110000 in a dedicated resource permission table in include/generated/gen_perms.h by tools/apps/permissions.pl script.

 The kernel perm.c/perm.h (for C) and perm.adb/perm.ads file manage the